Almost everything went off without a hitch – even the weather was incredible.

 The host claimed that I stole a curtain (!!!) and that he would report me to the police

-The host threatened to say that I stole art as well if I complained
+The host threatened to say that I stole art if I complained

 The host lied about the time of check in, check out, and the condition of the apartment

 The host left an extremely dishonest review (which AirBnB would not remove)

 I made many mistakes with this Airbnb, which I will admit: